MomsFriendlyDevCo/Momsronomicon/interviews.md

 ---------------
 A general use job description suitable for web-devs.

-	Due to an upswing in projects we are seeking a coder with moderate to expert level expereience of PHP and/or NodeJS (specifically the CodeIgniter and ExpressJS frameworks respectively).
+	Due to an upswing in projects we are seeking a coder with light to expert level expereience of NodeJS and/or front-end frameworks (specifically ExpressJS and AngularJS frameworks respectively).
 Other skills such as database knowledge or general *nix experience are desirable but non-essencial if the candidate is willing to learn new skills.

 	Essential skill set:
 	* Intermediate written English skills
 	* NodeJS programming experience OR front-end JavaScript in general
-	* Experience with MVC systems or other structured framework models
+	* Basic experience with MVC systems or other structured framework models
 	* HTML, CSS and JavaScript experience
-	* Frontend framework knowledge - jQuery, Angular, Ember, Backbone or similar
+	* Front-end framework knowledge - jQuery, Angular, Ember, Backbone or similar

 	Desirable skills: